Prior's Field School: History

+The school motto, "We live by Admiration, Hope and Love," is from The Excursion by William Wordsworth.
+The school magazine first appeared in June 1908, by which time there were 85 pupils and 86 Old Girls.

+Dying in 1908 at the age of 46, Julia Huxley was only for six years as Headmistress of Prior's Field.
+She was succeeded by Mrs Ethel Burton-Brown, who was Head from 1908 to 1927.
+Both Julia Huxley and Ethel Burton-Brown are buried in Compton Cemetery, the grave of the latter being designed by artist Mary Watts.

 Architecture

 Prior's Field, originally called Prior's Garth, was designed by prominent English Arts and Crafts movement architect C.F.A.
 Voysey.
 The house has been Grade II listed on the National Heritage List for England since May 1985.

 Many of Voysey's original features – stylised keyholes, door handles, air vents, and fireplaces – can still be seen in the school today, for instance in the Oak Hall, the Senior Common Room and the Bursary offices.
 The additions to the original house – formerly known as Private Side – were designed by Voysey's pupil, Thomas Müntzer.